TUDoAD/DropletDetection_YOLOv4/README.md

 Open this file to execute the whole workflow as shown below:
 <img src="./images/YOLO_Workflow_Repo.png" alt="YOLO_Workflow">

+Before running the AI-based detection, please download the weights checking Version 2 on zenodo.
 The therminal command is given as Command_Terminal.txt file or can be found here:

 python yolov4.py -input_path input -output output -confidence 0.6